James-Hao/HOPE/README.md

 ## 3. Off-target analysis

-The off-target efficiencies for each site could be calculated as descripted above.
-In order to evaluate the efficiency of off-target, we need to calculate the corresponding background efficiency according to the sites.
-Here, we choose to remove origin and terminal 15bp of low sequencing quality of the amplicon reference, and remove 25bp before and after around the editing site.
-Left region used as the background for BG efficiency calculation.
-Then the editing efficiency of the background is calculated after removing more than 10% of the edits if exsit (which is considered to be SNP) in BG region.
+Cas-OFFinder (https://github.com/snugel/cas-offinder) is used to predict the off-target sites.
+The substitution or indel ratio at the predicted off-target editing sites, or a ± 25 bp region surrounding the off-target sites could be calculated as descripted above.
+Average substitution/indel ratios observed out of potential off-target editing regions (± 25 bp surrounding the predicted off-target sites) are defined as `“BackGround”` (excluding the ± 15 bp from the two side of the amplicon sequence).
+Note that SNPs are not taken into the calculation (serve as mutation ratio less than 10%).

-The R script in folder shows an example for calculating the off-target BG ratio.
-The input “.bmat” file contain the information of substitution, insertion, deletion and ambigious statistal reads information for each index of amplicon reference, which could be found in Detect-seq pipeline (http://detect-seq.com/).
+The R script shows an example for calculating the BG ratio.
+The input “.bmat” file contain the information of substitution, insertion, deletion and ambiguous statical reads for each location index of amplicon reference, which could be found in Detect-seq pipeline (http://detect-seq.com/).

 The `“.bmat”` file looks like: